 Both Pawlicy Advisor and Policygenius partner with 5 different pet insurance brands.
 This is what enables the platforms to search, analyze, and list the brands’ pricing information on their websites.

-With Policygenius, there isn’t any immediate information about which brands they're partnered with, and various queries only revealed plans for Petplan and Pets Best.
+With Policygenius, there isn’t any immediate information about which brands they're partnered with, and various queries only revealed plans for Fetch and Pets Best.
 The other partners were merely linked to at the bottom of the search results.

 Knowing this information ahead of time is helpful if you already know which insurance provider you want use, or which ones you’d like to avoid.